 The most important goal of the present protocol is to provide a dynamic way to continuously enhance participants’ expectancy for an anomalous sentence while maintaining the integration difficulty of the sentence (by preventing the participants from giving up attempts to integrate the repeated anomalous information after they have learned that there is no possibility to get a plausible message from it after multiple repetitions).
 In this protocol, the repetition part is designed to achieve multiple repetitions of the less informative anomalous core structures contained in the complete anomalous sentence, and the follow-up, much more informative complete anomalous sentence containing the same anomalous information is designed to reinitiate the semantic integration of the same anomalous information.

 To evaluate the effectiveness of this protocol, we need first to examine whether participants’ expectancy for anomalous sentences is enhanced by multiple repetitions.
 Many previous studies have proposed that the N400 amplitude is actually an inverse function of the expectedness or prediction of the input semantic information, i.e., the less the input semantic information is expected, the larger the N400 amplitude6,8.
 Accordingly, the greatly attenuated N400 amplitude after repetitions suggests that the expectancy has been greatly enhanced.
-The present experimental results corroborate these previous studies by demonstrating that the N400 effect wasgreatly attenuated by multiple repetitions.
+The present experimental results corroborate these previous studies by demonstrating that the N400 effect was greatly attenuated by multiple repetitions.
 Following previous proposals, we maintain that the greatly attenuated N400 effect in the experiment indicates that participants’ expectancy for anomalous sentences was significantly enhanced by multiple repetitions (see Figure 3).

 The second concern is whether the follow-up, semantically enriched complete anomalous sentences can successfully reinitiate the semantic integration difficulty.
 Our experimental results demonstrate that a significant P600 effect followed the N400 effect in the 500–800 ms time window in the repetition condition (see Figure 4).
 As discussed above, the elicited P600 effect in the complete anomalous sentence, which reflects the later higher-level information processing, indicates that the follow-up, more informative sentences successfully reinitiated the semantic integration processing of the same anomalous information in the enriched sentential context.
 Additionally, since the repeated core structures share the same anomalous information as the follow-up complete sentences, this further suggests that the reinitiated semantic integration is (almost) as difficult in the complete anomalous sentences as before repetition (i.e., the critical word still cannot be integrated into the context to generate a successful message).